What is a heart murmur?

 - Anaemia (low red blood cell count) – this can cause a heart murmur but there are often other clinical signs as well, including lethargy and loss of appetite.
 It can be diagnosed by taking a blood sample.

-How are heart murmurs assessed?
+How are heart murmurs in cats assessed?

 Heart murmurs are graded from I-VI according to how loud they are, with I being the quietest and VI the loudest.
 However, the loudness of a murmur does not always correlate with the severity of underlying disease.
 Loud murmurs are not necessarily associated with severe heart disease, and conversely severe heart disease can be present without a murmur even being present.